ContainerSSH/containerssh.github.io/docs/getting-started/installation.md

 : This is the base [configuration file](../configuration/).
 Parts of it can be modified by the configuration server call.

 `/var/secrets/ssh_host_rsa_key`:
 : This is the default path for the host key.
-You can generate this host key using the OpenSSH tool `ssh-keygen -t rsa -b 4096 -P /var/secrets/ssh_host_rsa_key`
+You can generate this host key using the OpenSSL tool: `openssl genrsa > /var/secrets/ssh_host_rsa_key`

 When using the `dockerrun` backend, you can also mount `/var/run/docker.sock` into the container.
 Please note, in this case the Docker socket must be accessible by the user with the uid 1022.
 Alternatively, you can set up the [Docker socket via TCP](https://docs.docker.com/engine/security/https/).